Blue Devil (DC Comics): Powers and abilities

 Before he became Blue Devil, Dan Cassidy was a highly trained martial artist and acrobat.
 His costume included kevlar body armor, visual and auditory amplifiers, radio gear, mini-gills allowing underwater breathing, and servo-motors which increased his strength at least twentyfold.
 After being grafted to Cassidy's body the costume became organic and gained the ability to self-repair at an extremely fast rate.
 Cassidy's abilities seem to have been changed little by his transformation into an actual demon.
 Due to the bizarre interaction of magic and technology in his transformed suit, it was theorized that Blue Devil was a "Weirdness Magnet."

 In his current incarnation, Blue Devil still possesses some degree of superhuman strength, capable of going toe-to-toe with beings like Eclipso, and knocking out a power-drunk Enchantress in one punch.
 He is also remarkably resistant to physical damage, evidenced when Eclipso threw him a distance of approximately 500 feet upwards, he did not even require time to recover before getting up and heading back into the fight.

 Originally, Blue Devil wielded a trident of his own design which included, among other things, rocket engines capable of carrying two people at high speeds.
 He now carries the Trident of Lucifer, which allows him to find demons on Earth and banish them to Hell.
 During a battle with Eclipso and the Spectre the trident was thrown into the ocean; it was recovered shortly after by Aquaman who returned it to Cassidy, and much later given to Jack of Fire.

 Briefly resuming his human body with a more powerful exosuit, Cassidy is given back his trident and demonic powers by Jack of Fire, but as a "demon with a soul".

 Dan's apartment in Metropolis connects to California via a closet that opens into Cain's House of Mystery.
 By crossing through the house, he can travel from the East Coast to the West Coast in moments.

 Other versions

-An alternate universe incarnation of Blue Devil makes a cameo appearance in Kingdom Come.
+An alternate universe version of Blue Devil makes a cameo appearance in Kingdom Come.